fanq15/GCoNet/README.md

 1. Reduce label noise.
 If you want to use the training dataset in GICD to train your model.
 It is better to use multiple powerful classification models (ensemble) to obtain better class labels.
 2. Deterministic training groups. (***We found that the group pairs significantlly affect the CoCA performance.
 I will publish the group pairs to reproduce the performance on CoCA.***) For two collaborative image groups, you can explore different ways to pick the suitable groups, e.g., pick two most similar groups for hard example mining.

-[This paper](https://arxiv.org/abs/2007.03380) also discussed the stability problem in CoSOD.
 It is a potential research direction to obtain stable results on such challenging real-world images.
 We follow other CoSOD methods to report the best performance of our model.
 You need to train the model multiple times to obtain the best result on CoCA dataset.
 If you want more discussion about it, you can contact me (qfanaa@connect.ust.hk).

 ## Prediction results
 The co-saliency maps of GCoNet can be found at [Google Drive](https://drive.google.com/file/d/17LgbcwGNK1DFl9jRAoMxF2796YlQYR4a/view?usp=sharing).